Easy diy Wooden box

 Cut wood for the lid

 This is why I do the lid last!
-To get an absolutely perfect fit.
+To get a perfect fit.
 Once your box is dry, flip it upside down on a piece of wood.
-Trace around the box with a pencil, then cut this piece out using a saw.
+Trace around the box with a pencil, then cut this piece out to your markings using a saw.

 -